MicrosoftDocs/memdocs/sccm/core/understand/fundamentals-of-managing-devices.md

 -   Schedule software to automatically install outside working hours.

--   Configure when Configuration Manager installs software on a device.
+-   Configure when Configuration Manager can install software on a device.

 -   Configure the access settings for remote control, if remote control is set up in Configuration Manager.

--   Configure options for power management, if an administrative user sets up this option.
+-   Configure options for power management, if an administrator sets up this option.

  A link in the **Software Center** lets users connect to the **Application Catalog**, where they can browse for, install, and request software.
 The **Application Catalog** is also used to configure preference settings, wipe mobile devices, and when it's set up, specify a primary device for user device affinity.